josephkligel/python_programs/README.md

 filetree-2.0.py: File explorer in a Gui treeview mode.
 It allows you to open/view, copy, move, delete, or rename a file or folder.

+find_a_file.py: Command line tool that finds a file and writes the location of the file to a json file.

 find_python_program.py: Command line tool to find one of the python programs listed in this table of contents and search its text for a specific phrase or string.

 gitPushAll.py: Command line tool to automatically push git changes to Github, saving all working progress in the directory it is called.
 Requires git to be already installed.